Gardens by the Bay: Cloud Forest

 The Cloud Forest is higher but slightly smaller at 0.8 ha.
-It replicates the cool moist conditions found in tropical mountain regions between 1000 m and 3000 m above sea level, found in South-East Asia, Central- and South America.
+It replicates the cool moist conditions found in tropical mountain regions between 1000 m and 3000 m above sea level, found in South-East Asia and in Central and South America.
 It features a 42 m "Cloud Mountain".
 After ascending to the top by an elevator, visitors descend the mountain via a circular path which crosses underneath the 35 m waterfall multiple times.

 The "Cloud Mountain" itself is an intricate structure entirely clad in epiphytes such as orchids, ferns, spikemosses and clubmosses, bromeliads and anthuriums.
 The Maiden Hair Fungus inspired the design by Grant Associates and consists of many levels, each with a different theme, including The Lost World, The Cavern, The Waterfall View, The Crystal Mountain, The Cloud Forest Gallery, The Cloud Forest Theatre and The Secret Garden.

 The following is a partial list of plants growing in the Cloud Forest: